The AI Control Problem

 - Implementation overridden: The superintelligence is hacked, or reconfigured, in ways that violate its original goals, and its subsequent actions have a terrible impact on humanity.

-In all four of these cases, human observers may realise, for a period of time, that something is going catastrophically wrong, but due to the greater power and greater intelligence possessed by the superintelligence, this realisation will do nothing to hinder the outcome.
+In all four of these cases, human observers may realise, for a period of time, that something is going catastrophically wrong, but due to the greater power and greater cunning possessed by the superintelligence, this realisation will do nothing to hinder the outcome.

-Some examples of dangers with uncontrollable AI
+Examples of dangers with uncontrollable AI

 Consider some examples of the dangers posed by uncontrollable AI.